ValentinBELYN/icmplib/README.md

 - `id`

-  The identifier of the request.
-Used to match the reply with the request.<br>
-  In practice, a unique identifier is used for every ping process.
+  The identifier of ICMP requests.
+Used to match the responses with requests.
+In practice, a unique identifier should be used for every traceroute process.

   - Type: `int`
   - Default: `PID`

-- `traffic_class`
+- `first_hop`

-  The traffic class of packets.
-Provides a defined level of service to packets by setting the DS Field (formerly TOS) or the Traffic Class field of IP headers.
-Packets are delivered with the minimum priority by default (Best-effort delivery).

-  Intermediate routers must be able to support this feature.<br>
-  *Only available on Unix systems.
-Ignored on Windows.*
+  The initial time to live value used in outgoing probe packets.

   - Type: `int`
-  - Default: `0`
+  - Default: `1`

 - `max_hops`